saskiaopdam/WINC_Backend/superpy/usage.md

 Subcommand to show the current stock in the terminal.
 The function stock() prints the current stock to the standard output, stdout.
+The current stock is the stock on today's date as recorded in today.txt.
 Stock() takes two optional arguments (-csv and -excel).
 The optional arguments make the function export the current stock to either stock.csv or stock.xlsx.